nixpkgs-architecture/simple-package-paths/README.md

     - On GitHub this is even more problematic, as the `all-packages.nix` file is [too big to be displayed by GitHub](https://github.com/NixOS/nixpkgs/blob/nixos-22.05/pkgs/top-level/all-packages.nix)
   - Then go to that file's definition, which takes quite some time for navigation (unless you have a plugin that can jump to it directly)
     - It also slows down or even deadlocks editors due to the file size
-  - In some cases `nix edit` works, though that's not yet stable (it relies on Flakes being enabled) and comes with some problems ([doesn't allow the file to be edited](https://github.com/NixOS/nix/issues/3347), doesn't work with packages that don't set `meta.position` correctly).
+  - In some cases `nix edit` works, though that's not yet stable (it relies on Flakes being enabled) and comes with some problems ([doesn't yet open a writable file](https://github.com/NixOS/nix/issues/3347), doesn't work with packages that don't set `meta.position` correctly).
 - `all-packages.nix` frequently causes merge conflicts.
 It's a point of contention for all new packages

 # Detailed design
 [design]: #detailed-design

-For all attributes at the root of nixpkgs `pkgs.<name>` which satisfy these criteria:
+Make a large part of `pkgs.<name>` definitions in `all-packages.nix` eligible to be moved to `pkgs/unit/<4-letter name>/<name>`.
+The definition in `all-packages.nix` won't be necessary anymore, as all directories in `pkgs/unit/*/*` are automatically added to the `pkgs` set.

+The criteria for `pkgs.<name>` becoming eligible are as follows:
 1. <a id="criteria-1"/> Is defined in `pkgs/top-level/all-packages.nix`
   (necessary so that the overlay containing the automatically discovered packages can be ordered directly before the `all-packages.nix` overlay without changing any behavior)
 2. <a id="criteria-2"/> Is defined to be equal to `pkgs.callPackage <path> { }`